The "css" binding

 Purpose

-The css binding adds or removes one or more named CSS classes to the associated DOM element.
+bindings add or remove one or more named CSS classes to the associated DOM element.
 This is useful, for example, to highlight some value in red if it becomes negative.

 <div data-bind="css: { profitWarning: currentProfit() < 0 }">